mdavids/rfc/content/draft-davids-forsalereg-16.md

 "**OPTIONAL**" in this document are to be interpreted as described in BCP 14 [@!RFC2119] [@!RFC8174] when, and only when, they appear in all capitals, as shown here.

-Although the document defines an operational convention rather than a protocol extension, the use of normative language is used to promote consistent and unambiguous behaviours among entities that adopt the convention.
+Although the document defines an operational convention rather than a protocol extension, normative language is used to promote consistent and unambiguous behaviours among entities that adopt the convention.

 The term "Processor" refers to an entity (person, system, or service)